Professor Krishna V. Shenoy, PhD

 - 7 of 20 (35%) went on to industry: Afsheen Afshar MD PhD, Nir Even-Chen PhD, Justin Foster PhD, Werapong Goo PhD, Rachel Kalmar PhD, Zuley Rivera Alvidrez PhD, Gopal Santhanam PhD.

-- 6 of 13 (46%) now pre-tenure Assistant Professors: Chand Chandrasekaran PhD, Vikash Gilja PhD, Jonathan Kao PhD, Matthew Kaufman PhD, Chethan Pandarinath PhD, Paul Nuyujukian PhD.
+- 5 of 13 (38%) now pre-tenure Assistant Professors: Chand Chandrasekaran PhD, Jonathan Kao PhD, Matthew Kaufman PhD, Chethan Pandarinath PhD, Paul Nuyujukian PhD.

-- 2 of 13 (15%) now tenured Associate Professors: Cynthia Chestek PhD, Mark Churchland PhD.
+- 3 of 13 (23%) now tenured Associate Professors: Cynthia Chestek PhD, Vikash Gilja PhD, Mark Churchland PhD.

 - 1 of 13 (8%) now deceased: Paul Kalanithi MD

-- 1 of 4 (25%) now in private neurosurgical practice and industry: Matthew MacDougall MD, California Pacific Medical Center and Neuralink Inc.
+- 1 of 5 (20%) now in private neurosurgical practice and industry: Matthew MacDougall MD.

-- 1 of 4 (25%) now in private neurosurgical practice and Adjunct Professor: Stephen Ryu MD, Palo Alto Medical Foundation and EE Department, Stanford.
+- 1 of 5 (20%) now in private neurosurgical practice and Adjunct Professor at Stanord: Stephen Ryu MD.

-- 1 of 4 (25%) now in industry and Adjunct Professor: David Sussillo PhD, Google AI (formerly Google Brain) and EE Dept, Stanford.
+- 1 of 5 (20%) now in industry and Adjunct Professor at Stanford: David Sussillo PhD.